 The Whitsundays.
-Tropical getaway only for the rich and famous right?
+A tropical getaway that’s only for the rich and famous, right?
 Think again.

 - Sunset at Spion Kop

 - Camping under the stars

 - Multiple bush-walking options

 - Secluded beaches

 - An abundance of Marine and Wildlife to enjoy